giorgk/ichnos/README.md

 The velocity can be defined as:
   * Transient or Steady state
-  * Stochastic flow fields (This is in an experimental stage)
+  * Stochastic flow fields (This is in an experimental stage but a demonstration of the stochastic flow field idea can be found in our [AGU 2020 poster](https://agu2020fallmeeting-agu.ipostersessions.com/?s=0C-96-C6-05-F8-AB-22-9D-63-C2-37-9D-96-2E-CD-B8) and )
   * Random Walk (This is in an experimental stage)

 ------------